jboss-developer/jboss-wfk-quickstarts/kitchensink-cordova/README.md

 ### System requirements

-All you need to build this project is Java 6.0 (Java SDK 1.6) or later, the Android SDK and JBDS 7 with [JBoss Hybrid Mobile Tools + CordovaSim](https://access.redhat.com/site/documentation/en-US/Red_Hat_JBoss_Developer_Studio/7.1/html/User_Guide/chap-Hybrid_Mobile_Tools_and_CordovaSim_Technology_Preview.html) and the [Android Development Tools plugin](http://developer.android.com/tools/sdk/eclipse-adt.html) from Google.
-If you need more detailed instructions to setup JBDS 7 with JBoss Hybrid Mobile Tools + CordovaSim, you can take a look at the user guide to [Install Hybrid Mobile Tools and CordovaSim](https://access.redhat.com/site/documentation/en-US/Red_Hat_JBoss_Developer_Studio/7.1/html/User_Guide/Install_Hybrid_Mobile_Tools_and_CordovaSim.html).
+All you need to build this project is Java 6.0 (Java SDK 1.6) or later, the Android SDK and JBoss Developer Studio 7 with [JBoss Hybrid Mobile Tools + CordovaSim](https://access.redhat.com/site/documentation/en-US/Red_Hat_JBoss_Developer_Studio/7.1/html/User_Guide/chap-Hybrid_Mobile_Tools_and_CordovaSim_Technology_Preview.html) and the [Android Development Tools plugin](http://developer.android.com/tools/sdk/eclipse-adt.html) from Google.
+If you need more detailed instructions to setup JBoss Developer Studio 7 with JBoss Hybrid Mobile Tools + CordovaSim, you can take a look at the user guide to [Install Hybrid Mobile Tools and CordovaSim](https://access.redhat.com/site/documentation/en-US/Red_Hat_JBoss_Developer_Studio/7.1/html/User_Guide/Install_Hybrid_Mobile_Tools_and_CordovaSim.html).

 ### Import the Quickstart Code

-First we need to import the existing code to JBDS
+First we need to import the existing code to JBoss Developer Studio

-1. In JBDS, click on `File`, then `Import`.
+1. In JBoss Developer Studio, click on `File`, then `Import`.
 2. Select `Mobile` --> `Import Cordova Project` and click `Next`.
 3. In `Select root directory`, click on the `Browse...` button, then find and select `QUICKSTART_HOME/kitchensink-cordova/`.
 Be sure to replace `QUICKSTART_HOME` with the root directory of your quickstarts.
 4. Click the `Finish` button to start the project import.